 RAD conversions are intended to be cost-neutral, and therefore, should not exceed current public housing funding as adjusted for unit size.
 Since public housing units do not currently have contract rents, HUD provides an estimate of current contract rents for each PHA's public housing units based on current funding as adjusted by bedroom size.
 Current funding includes operating subsidy, tenant rents, capital funds, replacement housing factor funds (RHF), and demolition disposition transitional funding (DDTF).
 The funding may limit the amount of initial rent for a property.
 A detailed explanation of the determination of current funding may be found in Attachment 1C of Notice PIH 2012-32, REV-4.
-Once the current funding amount is calculated, the amount is adjusted by bedroom size to determine the current funding rent.
+Once the current funding rent.
 HUD uses the same bedroom adjustment factors as in the metropolitan FMR schedules where the project is located.